 We are really looking forward to arriving in Nepal in just over one month to start MakedoTell 2018.This is our 6th project as MakedoTell but not our 6th project in total.
 We began our art and drama projects in India, working together with World Vision in 2004, and since then worked with a number of other NGOs (non-government organisations) in India and Thailand.

 Artists in Community International – a tiny organisation, with a great big name – emerged as a claim, maybe even a plea, for artists to be working in the community and with communities : engaging with them, supporting, educating, inspiring, entertaining.
 We believe that creativity, the imagination, and community engagement are fundamental to eudaemonia – human flourishing.
 The artist plays an important part, through teaching, guiding and inspiring others.
-The artist validate’s an individual or communities desires to create and imagine, and in some places where MakedoTell happens, there is little, or nothing, or nobody else who does that.
+The artist offer validation to an individual or communities desires to create and imagine, and in some places where MakedoTell happens, there is little, or nothing, or nobody else who does that.

 Our organisation works very closely with local organisations, hospitals, schools and communities.
 We are invited by them into their community as they recognise that our skills will assist them to meet their goals.
 This might be getting children enrolled into school, and raising awareness around hand-washing and teeth cleaning.
 In hospitals we give sick children creative opportunities, and help them engage with their family and staff in a happy way when undergoing gruelling treatment.